carljmosca/vaadin8-demo/README.md

 =========

 [Minishift](https://github.com/minishift/minishift) is an excellent tool which provides a nice way to run OpenShift locally.
-The above notes for
+Assuming the above notes for OpenShift have been followed:

 To get the URL of the running demo
 - minishift -n vaadin8-demo service vaadin8-demo --url